joergbuchwald/ogs6py/paper/paper.md

 # Summary

-ogs6py is a Python interface for the OpenGeoSys finite element software [@Bilke2019].
+ogs6py is a Python interface for the open-source package OpenGeoSys [@Bilke2019], a finite element code for the simulation of multi-field processes in fractured porous media.
 In conjunction with VTUinterface it is possible to streamline modeling workflows in Jupyter Notebooks using Python.
-With this article, we wish to introduce two new Python modules that facilitate the pre- and post-processing of finite element calculations of OpenGeoSys and thus make this code more accessible.
-Their use is demonstrated along workflows typically encountered by the modeler, including the variation of parameters, boundary conditions, or solver settings, the verification of simulation results by comparison to analytical solutions, the set-up and evaluation of ensemble runs, the analysis of results by line plots, time series, or transient contour plots.
+With this article, we wish to introduce two new Python modules that facilitate the pre- and post-processing of finite element calculations of OpenGeoSys and thus make this code more accessible to the community.
+Their use is demonstrated along workflows typically encountered by the modeler, including the variation of parameters, boundary conditions, or solver settings, the verification of simulation results by comparison to analytical solutions, the set-up and evaluation of ensemble runs, the rapid analysis of results by line plots, time series, or transient contour plots.

 # Statement of need

-Driven by its ease-of-use and flexibility as an open-source dynamic language, its vast modular ecosystem, the development of powerful plotting libraries and the Jupyter Notebook technology, Python became the quasi-standard for scientific data analysis in the modeling community during the past decade.
+Driven by its ease-of-use and flexibility as an open-source dynamic language, its vast modular ecosystem, the development of powerful plotting libraries and the Jupyter Notebook technology, Python became a widely used common framework for scientific data analysis in the modeling community during the past decade.
 However, the attractiveness of Python is not just limited to post-processing.
-E.g, with the Python wrapper for GMSH [@geuzaine2009gmsh] or the tool meshio [@nico_schlomer_2021_4745399] also pre-processing tasks can be easily conducted without leaving the IPython command prompt.
-The usability of a modeling package is therefore greatly enhanced if Python bindings are provided.
+E.g., with the Python wrapper for GMSH [@geuzaine2009gmsh] or the tool meshio [@nico_schlomer_2021_4745399] also pre-processing tasks can be easily conducted without leaving the IPython command prompt.
+The usability of any modeling package is therefore greatly enhanced if Python bindings are provided.
 In fact, while many open-source tools effectively forced the user to learn a singular syntax for interacting with the software, Python bindings allow control over such tools from within the Python world and thus open them up for a wider community of users.

 Here, we are particularly addressing the open-source code OpenGeoSys (OGS) [@Bilke2019] version 6.
-It is our aim to facilitate both pre- and post-processing workflows using the Python ecosystem.
+It is our aim to facilitate both pre- and post-processing workflows utilizing the Python ecosystem.
 This aim was not the least inspired by the desire to facilitate setting up, controlling and evaluating ensemble runs [@Buchwald2020;@Chaudhry2021] but has now taken on a wider perspective of general software usability.
-There exists already a similar python interface "ogs5py" for OGS version 5 [@muller2021ogs5py].
+There exists already a similar Python interface "ogs5py" for OGS version 5 [@muller2021ogs5py].
-However, the differences in many concepts, like input file handling, required an entirely new package to be built from scratch.
+However, the differences in many concepts, like the use of XML input files, required an entirely new package to be built from scratch.

 As standard output format, OpenGeoSys uses VTK unstructured grid files (VTU) as time slices stacked together by a PVD file.
 These can be analyzed typically using Paraview [@ahrens2005paraview].
-For interactive Python use the Python wrapper for VTK [@schroeder2000visualizing] and some other tools like PyVista [@sullivan2019pyvista] or Mayavi [@ramachandran2011mayavi] are available facilitating an easier access to the VTK library.
+For interactive use the Python wrapper for VTK [@schroeder2000visualizing] and some other tools like PyVista [@sullivan2019pyvista] or Mayavi [@ramachandran2011mayavi] are available facilitating an easier access to the VTK library.
 While the direct use of the VTK library is quite cumbersome for basic tasks, like reading data for a given point set, especially when interpolation between grid points is also required.
 The latter packages focus mainly on 3D visualization.
 However, the _bread and butter_ business of a finite-element-modeler often consists of the extraction of single- or multiple point time-series data.